Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Experimental results

 \section{Experimental results}

-In this section, we compare the performance of the proposed method, referred to as LIChI (Algorithm \ref{algo1}), with state-of-the-art methods, including related deep-learning-based methods \cite{dncnn, ffdnet, LIDIA, DIP, N2S, S2S} applied to standard gray images artificially corrupted with additive white Gaussian noise with zero mean and variance $\sigma^2$ but also real-world noisy images.
-The implementations provided by the authors were used for all algorithms.
-Performances of LIChI and other methods are assessed in terms of PSNR values when the ground truth is available.
-The code can be downloaded at: https://github.com/sherbret/LIChI/.
+In this section, we compare the performance of the proposed single-image method, referred to as LIChI (Algorithm \ref{algo1}), with state-of-the-art methods, including related neural network-based methods \cite{dncnn, ffdnet, LIDIA, drunet, scunet, restormer, stochastic_window_transformer, DIP, N2S, S2S, N2F, ZS-N2N, rethinking} applied to standard gray images artificially corrupted with additive white Gaussian noise with zero mean and variance $\sigma^2$ and on real-world noisy images.
+We used the implementations provided by the authors as well as the corresponding trained weights for supervised networks.
+Performance of LIChI and other methods are assessed in terms of PSNR values.
+The code can be downloaded at: \href{https://github.com/sherbret/LIChI/}{https://github.com/sherbret/LIChI/}.